Statistical learning for constrained functional parameters in infinite-dimensional models: A class of constraints with closed-form solutions

-\section{Examples}
+Theorem~\ref{thm:risk_and_constraint_at_P0} provides conditions under which the plug-in constrained estimator achieves optimal penalized risk and constraint satisfaction at the true distribution $P_0$.
+For this to be practically attainable, we typically will require consistent estimation of the key components of $P_0$ used to construct the estimator, including: the unconstrained parameter $\psi_0$, the constraint gradient $\kappa_0$, and any nuisance parameters involved in evaluating $\Theta_{P_0}(\psi_0)$.
+However, in some applications, such as fair machine learning based on counterfactual-valued constraints (e.g., \citep{zhang2017causal, nabi2018fair, chiappa2019path}), it may be possible to leverage theory for doubly- and multiply-robust estimators in order to achieve optimal risk and constraint satisfaction even under some forms of misspecification, as we will see below.

-To illustrate our proposed method for the nonparametric estimation of constrained functional parameters, we present examples for four specific fairness constraints---average total effect, natural direct effect, equalized risk among cases, and overall equalized risk---and for two common risk criteria---mean squared error and cross-entropy.
-For both risk criteria the unconstrained minimizer of the risk is a conditional mean (or conditional probability for the binary $Y$ case).
-In all examples, we assume $\mathcal{M}$ is a nonparametric model and that $X$ represents a binary sensitive characteristic.
+\subsection{Examples}

-Each example begins with defining the canonical gradients needed to define the constraint-specific path, as detailed in \eqref{eq:pathcondition-a}.
-We then propose an estimator of the optimal constrained parameter based on the representation of these paths.
-Explicit derivations, analysis of second-order conditions, and a study of the large-sample properties of the proposed estimator are included for each example in the supplementary materials.
+We consider three representative constraints—the average total effect, natural direct effect, and equalized risk among cases—under both mean squared error and cross-entropy risk criteria.
+For both risks, the unconstrained minimizer is a conditional mean (or a conditional probability when $Y$ is binary).
+Throughout, we assume $\mathcal{M}$ is a nonparametric model, $X$ is a binary variable, and $O = (Z, Y) \sim P_0 \in \mathcal{M}$.
+In each example, we express the constraint in the form of \eqref{eq:general_constraint} by identify the corresponding $\kappa_0$ and ${\zeta}_0(\psi)$, derive an estimator for the optimal constrained parameter, and discuss convergence and robustness conditions.
+Detailed derivations and second-order condition analyses are provided in the supplementary materials.